-Characters may acquire new Specialisms during play.
-This will generally result from training, research, or an in-game event.
+Characters can acquire new Specialisms during play.
+This generally results from training, research, or an in-game event.

-There will often be an associated cost in terms of time, money and/or favours.
-A suitable teacher may also be required.
+There is often an associated cost in terms of time, money and/or favours.
+A suitable teacher might also be required.
 The Referee should determine such details on a case-by-case basis.